- Want to negotiate business deals? Keen to work in global markets? Want to master another language?

 On successful completion of this degree, you will be equipped with the tools to understand organisations, their management and the changing external environment in which they operate.
 You should also have fluency in your chosen language, enabling you to work in a global environment.

 You will have the option to undertake a work placement in your third year, providing insight and practical skills which employers seek in graduates.
-Previous students have secured placements at Bloomberg, Nissan, Warner Music and Sandals Resort International.
+Previous students have secured placements at IBM, Intel and HP.

 You can also participate in the Erasmus+ international exchange programme.
 This will help improve your language skills and give you experience of living and working in another country.
 The Erasmus+ Scheme provides a grant towards the cost of studying abroad for a year.